Thelymitra fragrans

-Thelymitra fragrans, commonly called the fragrant sun orchid, is a species of orchid that is endemic to eastern Australia.
+Thelymitra fragrans, commonly called fragrant sun orchid, is a species of orchid that is endemic to eastern Australia.
 It has a single glossy, limp leaf and up to eleven strongly scented blue flowers with a deeply notched V-shape on the anther above the column.

 Description

 Thelymitra fragrans is a tuberous, perennial herb with a single limp, glossy, bright green, linear to lance-shaped leaf 80-270 mm long and 10-22 mm wide.
 Between two and eleven pale blue, pink, mauve or rarely white flowers 25-30 mm wide are borne on a flowering stem 150-350 mm tall.
 The sepals and petals are 10-15 mm long and 4-7 mm wide.
 The column is white, 6-7 mm long and 3-4 mm wide.
 The lobe on the top of the anther is yellowish brown to deep red, tube-shaped and curved with a deep V-shaped notch.
 The side lobes have tufts of white hairs in an almost spherical shape.
 The flowers are insect-pollinated, strongly scented and open in hot weather.
 Flowering occurs from August to October.